NordicPlayground/nRF52-ADC-examples/README.md

 However, in the hope that it still may be useful also for others than the ones we initially wrote it for, we've chosen to distribute it here on GitHub.

-The application is built to be used with the official nRF51 SDK, that can be downloaded from https://www.nordicsemi.no, provided you have a product key for one of our kits.
+The application is built to be used with the official nRF5 SDK, that can be downloaded from http://developer.nordicsemi.com/

 Please post any questions about this project on https://devzone.nordicsemi.com.